 Johnnie Walker Red Label is the world’s best-selling Scotch whisky.
 It’s sold in almost every country, with yearly sales of over 130 million bottles.
 That’s almost 10% of the entire whisky industry.

 In 1865 Alexander Walker, the son of John ‘Johnnie’ Walker, created Walker’s Old Highland, a house blend for his grocery store.
-The iconic square bottle was introduced in 1870, with a label angled at precisely 24 degrees.
+The iconic square bottle was introduced in 1860s, with a label angled at precisely 24 degrees trademarked in 1877.

 In 1906 a black version of the bottle appeared, although it wasn’t until 1909 that the words Red Label and Black Label were added.
 Being part of the multi national Diageo group, the original Johnnie Walker plant in Kilmarnock, closed its doors in 2012 and production is now at different Diageo plants like Roseisle.

-Johnnie Walker Red Label is a blend of grain and malt whiskies from around 40 different distilleries: Cardhu, Aberfeldy, Cragganmore, Linkwood, Glen Elgin and Royal Lochnagar among others.
+Johnnie Walker Red Label is a blend of grain and malt whiskies from around 40 different distilleries: Cardhu, Aberfeldy, Cragganmore, Linkwood and Glen Elgin among others.
 Black Label also relies on Talisker, Caol Ila and Lagavulin.

 As the best-selling whisky, Johnnie Walker deserves a review on this blog.
 We’ll compare Red Label and Black Label side-by-side.
 Update: I’ve compared it to Johnnie Walker Double Black as well.

 Nose: not bad actually, quite lively.
 Most prominent are a vague fruity sweetness with honey and herbal, heathery overtones.
 On the other hand the majority of the body is taken by malty notes and a slight alcoholic tang.